redhat-cop/cloud.vmware_ops/roles/provision_vcenter/README.md

 - **provision_vcenter_vc_target_esxi_path**:
   - str, The path/name of the ESXi server on which you want to deploy the appliance.
 Only required when VM does not exist and you are deploying into an existing vCenter server.
-  - This value should be the name (or path) found in vcenter, which is not necessarily the same as the hostname
+  - This value should be the name (or path) found in vCenter, which is not necessarily the same as the hostname

 ### Install Source
 - **provision_vcenter_iso_path**: